 Sixteen hours of advanced training must be completed within a 12-month period.
 The training must include the following:

-(A)Twelve hours of instruction, as approved by the Administrative Office of the Courts, in:
+(A)Twelve hours of instruction, as approved by Judicial Council staff, in:

 (i)The appropriate structuring of the child custody evaluation process, including, but not limited to, maximizing safety for clients, evaluators, and court personnel; maintaining objectivity; providing and gathering balanced information from both parties and controlling for bias; providing for separate sessions at separate times (as specified in Family Code section 3113); and considering the impact of the evaluation report and recommendations with particular attention to the dynamics of domestic violence;

 (ii)The relevant sections of local, state, and federal law or rules;

 (iii)The range, availability, and applicability of domestic violence resources available to victims, including, but not limited to, battered women's shelters, specialized counseling, drug and alcohol counseling, legal advocacy, job training, parenting classes, battered immigrant victims, and welfare exceptions for domestic violence victims;

 (iv)The range, availability, and applicability of domestic violence intervention available to perpetrators, including, but not limited to, arrest, incarceration, probation, applicable Penal Code sections (including Penal Code section 1203.097, which describes certified treatment programs for batterers), drug and alcohol counseling, legal advocacy, job training, and parenting classes; and

 (v)The unique issues in family and psychological assessment in domestic violence cases, including the following concepts: